uranus4ever/Advanced-Lane-Detection/README.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Camera Calibration